gisat-panther/app-3Dflus-framework-benchmark/README.md

 # 3DFLUS framework benchmark

-Visualization of four benchmark scenarios using different frameworks
+Visualization of four benchmark scenarios using different frameworks.

+**Update:** [11/4/2021] basemaps in deck.gl implementations have been changed from Mapbox to open source CARTO basemaps.
+There is still option to render Mapbox basemaps, fill in your own Mapbox token in the *MAPBOX_ACCESS_TOKEN* constant in the corresponding *App.js* file.

 #### Scenario 1: 2D points and 3D polygons
 - [visualization in cesium.js](https://gisat-panther.github.io/app-3Dflus-framework-benchmark/cesiumjs/scenario1_2Dpoints/)